-Everything we notice in life arises from underlying forces.
+Everything we notice in life results from an extremely long chain of underlying forces playing out through internal genetics and external circumstances.
 Observing life from this standpoint is what I called a symptoms point-of-view.
-Scientists follow this in their quest to understand nature.
-Sam Harris does a decent objective job when discussing freewill, but loses that impartiality when he speaks on religion and spirituality in Waking Up: A Guide to Spirituality Without Religion.
-This is excessively long and predictable, but skipping ahead here and there will give you the gist.
-Like Dan Dennett, his view becomes naively imbued with the ubiquitous instinct-based sense of implied freewill.
+Scientists follow this observational path in their quest to understand nature.
+Sam Harris does a decent objective job of this when discussing free will, but loses that impartiality when he speaks on religion and spirituality.
+For this, YouTube [Waking Up: A Guide to Spirituality without Religion].
+This video is long and predictable, but skipping ahead here and there will give you the gist.
+Ironically, like Dan Dennett, his view is naively imbued with the ubiquitous instinct-based sense of what I call implied free will.

-So, why would a neuroscientist who disproves freewill on one hand, exemplify the epitome of implied freewill when it come to religion?
+So, why would a neuroscientist who disproves free will on one hand, exemplify the epitome of implied free will when it comes to religion?
 Need and fear, naturally!
-When those two turn on, we only see what we need to see.
-Clearly, when emotion starts driving the nervous system, a more rational and impartial symptom’s point-of-view is unavailable.
-Passion and impartiality are like oil and water.
+When those emotions arise, our perceptions follow their lead.
+This shuts down our ability to pursue an impartial Symptoms Point Of View (p.141).
+Need (or fear) determine the ostensible reality we see.
+Passion and impartiality are truly like oil and water.

-I see the subtler implied sense of freewill as an emergent property of primal instinct and our ability to think.
-The sense of freewill is simply a symptom of how we instinctively feel.
-It isn’t rational.
-Dan Dennett needs to feel he has freewill, and devises a narrative that allows there to be freewill in a deterministic universe.
-The underlying need — the urge— to be in control of our circumstances is something all animals feel.
-Thinking animals (humans) end up believing that they are in control… the illusion of freewill.
-In addition, I see this arising from a deeper illusion… the illusion of self.
+The subtler implied sense of free will is an emergent property of primal instinct and our ability to think.
+The sense of free will is nothing more than a symptom of how we instinctively feel.
+Dan Dennett needs to feel he has control in life—free will—and devises a narrative that allows free will to exist in a deterministic universe.
+Without doubt, all animals feel an intrinsic need to control their survival circumstances.
+Thinking animals like us end up believing that we are in control, and as a result harbor an illusion of free will.
+What’s more, this illusion emerges from an even deeper illusion… the “illusion of self”.

-What I keenly realize now is how subtle and all-encompassing implied freewill is.
+I keenly realize now just how subtle and all-encompassing implied free will and the “illusion of self” are.
 It pervades the human psyche.
-It is fascinating how difficult it is to realize this; perhaps because it is all pervasive.
-For example, if the whole world were painted ‘blue’, how would you know it without there being some part of it not ‘blue’?
+It is intriguing how difficult it is to perceive this illusion… perhaps because it is all pervasive.
+For example, if the whole world were painted blue, how would you know it without there being some part of it not painted blue?
 Contrast plays a huge role in perception.
-Perhaps that is why passion is so blinding; it is utter singularity — all fire and no water.
+Perhaps that is why passion is so blinding… its utter singularity.
+It is all fire and no water.

 In the beginning, there was the void